 AGI Space Missions Simulation Laboratory

-AGI Space Missions Simulator courses teach space-based science, technology, engineering and mathematics (S-STEM) principles and other subject areas in a format that appeals to the high-touch, fast-paced video game generation.
-Offering students the opportunity to use the same state-of-the-art modeling and visualization software used by space industry professionals, the AGI Space Missions Simulator laboratory features equipment and software donated by Space Foundation Corporate Member Analytical Graphics, Inc. (AGI).
+AGI Space Missions Simulation Laboratory courses teach space-based science, technology, engineering and mathematics (S-STEM) principles and other subject areas in a format that appeals to the high-touch, fast-paced video game generation.
+Offering students the opportunity to use the same state-of-the-art modeling and visualization software used by space industry professionals, the AGI Space Missions Simulation Laboratory features equipment and software donated by Space Foundation Corporate Member Analytical Graphics, Inc. (AGI).

 The standards-based courses, which are taught by accredited Space Foundation instructors, are custom-designed to support classroom curriculum.
 Among the many hands-on exercises that may be incorporated are: